flatironinstitute/CaImAn/ISSUE_TEMPLATE.md

 For better support, please use the template below to submit your issue.
+When your issue gets resolved please remember to close it.

 Sometimes errors while running CNMF occur during parallel processing which prevents the log to provide a meaningful error message.
 Please reproduce your error with setting `dview=None`.